salesforce/cix/docs/tutorials/flow.md

 ```

 ### Loops
 Learn how to use CIX's looping mechanism.
+There are two types of loops:
+1. A basic `loop` with a integer to represent how many loops to complete.
+The loop may optionally include a `counter-variable` attribute.
+This will add a counter environment variable for the step.
+2. A `for-each` style loop.
+The `for-each` can take either a `yaml` list or a CSV list.
+An `element-variable` attribute is required for this style of loop.
+The element-variable will add an environment variable to that step with the current element being iterated over.
+The `for-each` may also optionally include a `counter-variable` attribute, just like the standard `loop`.
+This will add a counter environment variable for the step.

 Any loop iteration with a non-0 exit code will cause a pipeline failure.
+There also exists a `parallel` attriute to run the looped steps in parallel.

 * [docs/examples/loop.yaml](https://github.com/salesforce/cix/blob/master/docs/examples/loop.yaml)